CloudSecurityAlliance/gsd-project/data-formats/Thoughts-on-data-formats.md

 * Identifier
 * Meta data (time assigned, who requested it, etc.)
-* Reference URL (optional: type of URL, copy of data, etc.) OR Source (e.g. a namespace and an identifier, "redhat.com:RHSA-2021-1234"
+* Reference URL (optional: type of URL, copy of data, etc.) OR Source (e.g. a namespace and an identifier, "redhat.com:RHSA-2021-1234" OR known exploit OR known exploitation

 Essentially we need some path if discoverability.